veeto

 • Establishes the Great Redwood Trail Agency as a state subdivision to manage rail services and trails in California's north coast.

-• Requires annual budgets, regular audits, and competitive bidding for contracts exceeding specified thresholds.
+• Requires annual budgets, regular audits, and competitive bidding for projects exceeding cost thresholds.

-• Exempts the agency from local building and zoning ordinances except for projects on non-agency owned property.
+• Exempts the agency from local building and zoning laws except for projects on non-agency owned property.

-• Authorizes contracts with law enforcement to enforce agency rules and regulations on trails and facilities.
+• Authorizes contracts with law enforcement agencies to enforce trail rules and regulations.

 Get Involved